Edgar-Conzen/EC16_on_ICE/README.md

 See the CPUs manual ![EC16 ISA V1.0](EC16_ISA_V1.0.pdf)

 ## ECMON monitor program
 written in EC16 assembler.
-Display and alter content of INTMEM and EXTMEM and start execution of user programs.
+Display and edit content of INTMEM and EXTMEM, upload and start execution of user programs.

 Included is the assembler ec16asm.py